zeitspace/zeitbook-frontend/steps/04-background-sync.md

   });
 ```

-The code above is very similar to the `createPost` except that it save the comment on a different list.
+The code above is nearly identical to `createPost`, except that it adds the comment to a different queue in IndexedDB.

-## Modify the Service Worker to receive the sync event
+## Modify your service worker to listen for `sync` events

-Add the following code to `assets/service-worker.js` on the bottom of the file:
+Add the following code to the bottom of `assets/service-worker.js`:

 ```javascript
 self.addEventListener('sync', (event) => {